FranxYao/franxyao.github.io/index.md

   - My summer research in 2017 is closely related to the memory networks.
 In this tutorial, I discussed multiple variants of attention mechanisms, and clarified the differences between matching based machine reading and reasoning based machine reading.

-* Dec 18 2017, I joint Bytedance AI Lab from December 2017 as a Natural Language Understanding Research Intern.

-  - My mentor is [Lei Li](http://www.cs.cmu.edu/~./leili/), director of Bytedance AI Lab, and former Principal Research Scientist at Baidu's Institute of Deep Learning.
-  - We are now focusing on sentence level models for music composition.

 -----

 ### PROJECTS